krigjo25/webapp-GetHub-js/README.md

 ####    Accepted Criteria

-- The user fills out necessary details and confirms the login
+- The user fills out necessary details and confirms the login credentials
 - Navigate to dashboard
--

 ### Register ✔